InazumaIkazuchi/Oshite/README.md

 # Oshite

 ## About Project Name
-Comes from Japanese *押して*, meaning "push for me".
+Comes from Japanese word *押して*, meaning "push for me".

 ## Pronunciation
 *Oh-shi-te*